scotthovestadt/schema-object/README.md

 { id: 'abc123', customField: 'hello' }
 ```

-## Dot Notation
+## dotNotation

-Dot notation (default: false) allows you to access deep fields in child objects using dot notation.
+dotNotation (default: false) allows you to access deep fields in child objects using dot notation.
 If dot notation is on, getting or setting "profile.name" will look inside the object for a child object "profile" and then for key "name", instead of simply setting the index "profile.name" on the parent object.

 The following example turns off strict mode to demonstrate the differences when toggling dot notation on or off, although dot notation can be used with or without strict mode.